Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency: Baseline Mechanisms

 \begin{theorem}[Spectral $k$-means under Noisy Power Method] Let $\mathbf{A}$ be the adjacency matrix of a graph $G$, with eigengap $\Delta_k=\lambda_{k}(\mathbf{A})-\lambda_{k+1}(\mathbf{A})>0$.
 Let $\mathbf{R}\in\mathbb{O}_k$ be the Procrustes alignment of $\widetilde{\mathbf{U}}$ to $\mathbf{U}_Q$.
 Define clean embedding geometry on $\mathbf{U}$: cluster centers $\mathbf{c}_r:=|C_r|^{-1}\sum_{i\in C_r}(\mathbf{U})_{i,:}$, separation $\Delta_\star:=\min_{r\ne s}\|\mathbf{c}_r-\mathbf{c}_s\|$, and within–cluster radius $r_\star:=\max_r\big(|C_r|^{-1}\sum_{i\in C_r}\|(\mathbf{U})_{i,:}-\mathbf{c}_r\|^2\big)^{1/2}$.
-Choosing $\sigma$ and $N$ as in the statement of Lemma~\ref{lem:ref_bound}, we have with probability at least $1-\eta$ that
+Choosing $\bm{\sigma}$ and $N$ as in the statement of Lemma~\ref{lem:ref_bound}, we have with probability at least $1-\eta$ that

 \end{theorem} From the error rate expression above, we observe that the noisy power method initially appears to scale polynomially with the number of communities, as $k^{3}$.
 At first glance, this suggests a worse dependency compared to the other two mechanisms.
-However, as shown in Appendix~\ref{appendix:asym_analysis}, after substituting the parameters of the noisy power method and simplifying, the error rate can be expressed as $\tilde{O}\!\left({{k^{3} n}/{\varepsilon^2 \Delta_k^{3}}}\right)$, which also depends on the eigengap $\Delta_{k}$, itself a function of $n$.
+However, as shown in Appendix~\ref{app:power_rate}, after substituting the parameters of the noisy power method and simplifying, the error rate can be expressed as $\tilde{O}\!\left({{k^{3}}/{\varepsilon^2 \Delta_k^{3}}}\right)$, which also depends on the eigengap $\Delta_{k}$, itself a function of $n$.
 For instance, in the dense regime of the SBM, we have $\Delta_{k} = \Theta(\log n)$.
 Consequently, for sufficiently large $n$, the scaling improves and the noisy power method can achieve competitive performance.
+We comment on the reason why shuffling cannot be directly applied to the noisy power method in Appendix~\ref{sec:difficulty}.